b-k/21st-Century-Examples/README.md

 Dear Reader,

-Here are all of the examples from _21st Century C_ by Ben Klemens [ http://tinyurl.com/C-for-moderns ].
+Here are all of the examples from the second edition of _21st Century C_ by Ben Klemens [ http://tinyurl.com/c-for-moderns-2 ].
 You'll notice that the captions for all of the examples in the text end in a filename in parens, like (string_utilities.c); that name is referring to the file here.

 * Each .c file has a note about how to compile it.
 Some involve a makefile, and some have a command or two to cut/paste onto your command line. dict_use.c includes an extensive script that runs autoconf on the system.